-Tuition-free Degree Completion for Delaware Residents Over Age 60
+Tuition-Free Degree Completion for Delaware Residents 60 or Over

-The Over-60 Tuition Free Degree Program reflects the University of Delaware’s effort to encourage adult students to continue their studies on either a part-time or full-time basis.
+The Over-60 Tuition-Free Degree program reflects the University of Delaware’s commitment to encouraging adults to continue their studies on a part-time or full-time basis.
 To be eligible for free undergraduate or graduate tuition, Delaware citizens aged 60 or over must apply for admission to the University and be admitted.

-- Participants are responsible for buying textbooks and for paying registration fees, and fees for other services such as housing and dining.
+Participants are responsible for buying textbooks and paying fees for services, such as housing and dining.

 Application for admission should be made as soon as possible for the upcoming semester, as the admissions process may take six to eight weeks after receipt of all required application materials.

-For more information, you are encouraged to contact the ACCESS Center to explore possible majors, seek career and educational advisement, or discuss the undergraduate admission process.
+For more information, you are encouraged to contact the ACCESS Center to schedule an appointment to speak with an academic advisor.

 If you are age 60 or older, a Delaware resident and wish to pursue a tuition-free graduate degree, please follow this graduate application process:

-- Obtain information about graduate degree programs by visiting the Office of Graduate and Professional Education online.
-From here you can fill out an online inquiry form for more details and find the correct contact information.
+Obtain information about graduate degree programs by visiting the Office of Graduate and Professional Education online.
+An online inquiry form is provided to request additional information about each of the programs.
 Each graduate department responds to its own inquiries.